unaffected/ruthless.heavens/README.md

 ### Phase Six: Resolution

-Resolve all prepared combat actions.
+1. Resolve all prepared combat actions.
+2. Discard cards until your handsize is equal to your fate.

 ## Winning